Trust Creation, Administration & Litigation

 Let a California Estate Planning Attorney Assist You with Trust Planning and Administration

 Establishing a revocable living trust can help you maintain control of your assets during your lifetime, and will ensure that a qualified representative of your choosing will continue the chain of control in the event that you become incapacitated or pass away.
-Revocable living trusts go hand in hand with wills, and attorneys at the Evans Law Firm, Inc., a San Francisco elder law, estate and trust law firm, recommend that their clients set up both, to better outline their future plans for their assets, finances, and affairs.
+Revocable living trusts go hand in hand with wills, and a California estate planning attorney at the Evans Law Firm, Inc., a San Francisco elder law, estate and trust law firm, recommend that their clients set up both, to better outline their future plans for their assets, finances, and affairs.

 At the Evans Law Firm, we specialize in designing trusts that encompass all of your needs, keeping up-to-date with the latest state laws, requirements, and allowances.
 Your future plans should incorporate everything and everyone important in your life, and we want to help you articulate exactly how everything should be handled.